Sitecore/jss/CONTRIBUTING.md

 ```

 To start developing the sample you have to do next:
-* enable [watch.json](https://github.com/Sitecore/jss/blob/dev/packages/create-sitecore-jss/watch.json.example) file.
+* copy [watch.json.example](https://github.com/Sitecore/jss/blob/dev/packages/create-sitecore-jss/watch.json.example) file and name it **watch.json**.
 You have to set up appropriate arguments for the sample which you want to start to develop
 * run `yarn watch`.
 A new sample will be created in the specified `destination` path.
+Monorepo symlinking will work if you create the sample within the repository source root.
 You can modify any file related to your sample under `src/templates` folder, and changed files will be automatically copied into your sample.

 ## Linting and Code Style guidelines